-Faucetworks is developing the Faucet™ artificial intelligence diagnostic (AID), a medical device that is capability of diagnosing neurological emergencies such as stroke in the ambulance.
-Rapid diagnosis in the ambulance leads to immediate treatment and the reduction of brain damage, improving the patient’s neurological condition while facilitating use of existing therapies and enabling use of new therapies.
+Faucetworks is developing the Faucet™ artificial intelligence diagnostic (AID), a medical device that is capability of diagnosing neurological emergencies such as acute stroke in the ambulance.
+Rapid diagnosis of acute stroke in the ambulance will improve patient routing to appropriate hospitals and reduce the time needed in the hospital to treat the patient with IV rtPA.
+This will reduce brain damage, improving the patient’s neurological condition while facilitating use of existing therapies and enabling use of new therapies.

 Here is what the Faucet will look like:

-Our Faucet AID will be a cloud-based, semi-autonomous artificial neural network endowed with natural language and visual recognition capabilities that can diagnose neurological emergencies (e.g., stroke, traumatic brain injury [TBI]) by direct communication with, and examination of, the patient.
-Once the diagnosis is established, the Faucet AID will then direct emergency treatment measures and guide patient transport to an appropriate hospital (Stroke Center, Trauma Center).
+Our Faucet AID will be a cloud-based, semi-autonomous artificial neural network endowed with natural language and visual recognition capabilities that can diagnose neurological emergencies by direct communication with, and examination of, the patient.
+Once the diagnosis is established, the Faucet AID will then direct emergency treatment measures and guide patient transport to an appropriate hospital.
 Patients who have uncertain diagnoses will be referred to on-call physicians for evaluation.
-However, the machine learning capability of the Faucet AID will, over time, increase its diagnostic accuracy, allowing for expansion of the service.
+However, the machine learning capability of the Faucet AID increases its diagnostic accuracy over time, allowing for service expansion .

 HOW THE FAUCET WORKS

 Direct patient interaction leads to diagnosis and treatment of neurological emergencies in the ambulance.
 Neurological emergencies that are currently treatable, such as ischemic stroke, must be distinguished from similar conditions ("stroke mimic" conditions).
 Physician backup is always available but becomes less-frequently needed over time as the Faucet improves its diagnostic accuracy.

 Faucet's patient interface provides data to a series of computational algorithms trained for analysis and diagnostic decision making.
 The computational algorithms are proprietary and have been trained on multiple patient databases.